stevejensen22/behave-parallel/README.md

 Q: Will this be merged upstream?

-A: I'd like to, but... https://github.com/behave/behave/pull/196 Probably watch this issue for updates: https://github.com/behave/behave/issues/235
+A: I'd like to, but... https://github.com/behave/behave/pull/196
+* Watch this issue for updates: https://github.com/behave/behave/issues/235

 ======